 About the size of a handbag, this is unashamedly a boombox, with a focus on field-filling sound.
 It even comes with a strap for lugging from park to pool to beach and back again.
 But the sound is surprisingly subtle, nowhere near as brash as the design would suggest.

-It can help you speak to your phone's personal assistant too.
-Just press the button, and you can summon either Amazon's Alexa or Google Assistant, much like you can using a set of headphones' in-line remote.
+It can help you speak to your smartphone's voice assistant too.
+Just press the button, and you can summon either Amazon's Alexa or Google Assistant, much like you can with your headphones' in-line remote.
 There's Bluetooth but no wi-fi, so you can't stream Spotify or Tidal without going through your phone.

-JBL Connect+ comes as standard, as does a 10,000mAh battery that's good for 15 hours' use before needing a charge.
+JBL Connect+ comes as standard, as does a 10,000mAh battery that's good for 15 hours before needing a charge.
 It can also juice up your mobile device using the built-in USB port.

-The Xtreme 2 is more feature-rich than the Charge 4, and that carry handle is a great addition to music loves on the move.
-Like JBL's other portable models, it's waterproof for up to half an hour, making it the perfect poolside companion this summer.
+The Xtreme 2 has more features than the Charge 4, and that carry handle is a great addition to music lovers on the move.
+Like JBL's other portable models, it's waterproof for up to half an hour, making it the perfect poolside companion.

-The JBL Link 20 is a slightly more niche product.
-It's a smart speaker with access to Google Assistant, but like JBL's other devices its waterproof and has a rechargeable battery.
-Basically, it's a smart speaker for the home that you can also take with you on your travels.
+The JBL Link 20 and newer JBL Link Portable are slightly more niche products.
+These are smart speakers with access to Google Assistant, but like JBL's other devices they are waterproof and have a rechargeable battery – the Link Portable even boasts a charging cradle in the box.
+Basically, these are smart speakers for the home that you can also take on your travels.

-So what's it like?
-Very good indeed, you'll be glad to hear.
-It's a little shorter than the Amazon Echo Plus, and is light enough to sling in your backpack.
-It's also rugged enough to survive life at the bottom of the rucksack.
+The new Link Portable is a terrific speaker.
+It's a little bigger than the Amazon Echo Plus, and at 735g, it's still just about light enough to sling in your backpack.
+It's also rugged enough to survive if left there for a little while.

-It'll survive being submerged in water for up to 30 minutes, so it's more than qualified to accompany you to the beach or pool (or, more likely, a downpour in the middle of a barbecue).
-And the 10-hour battery life should be long enough for most beach/pool/barbecue sessions.
+It will survive being submerged in water for up to 30 minutes, so it's more than qualified to accompany you to the beach or pool (or, more likely, a downpour in the middle of a barbecue).
+And the eight-hour battery life should be long enough for most beach/pool/BBQ sessions.

-Sound quality is also top notch, especially for a smart speaker.
-Instrument separation is impressive, while there's also plenty of drive and attack.
+Sound quality is also top-notch, especially for a smart speaker.
+We gave the Link Portable a splendid five stars under review, while its older brother got four stars.
+In the five-star speaker, instrument separation is impressive, while there's also a healthy dose of drive and attack.
 Add in plenty of detail, and you have a speaker that will do you proud, whether you're relaxing at home or nodding along at the beach.

 JBL Playlist: Multi-room music and bass